Thumb hypoplasia is a spectrum of the defect varies from a working small thumb to total absence of the thumb.

 Apart from routine x-rays of both hands, x-rays of both forearms should be done to rule out any abnormality.

 The treatment of hypoplastic thumb is guided by stage of thumb hypoplasia and presence of carpometacarpal joint stability.

 In type I hypoplasia where augmentation of thumb abduction is not necessary and these patients generally do not need surgical treatment.

-Patients with type I thumb hypoplasia with insufficient thumb abduction would need opponensplasty a procedure of tendon transfer for opposition movement of thumb.
+Patients with type I thumb hypoplasia with insufficient thumb abduction would need opponensplasty a procedure of tendon transfer for opposition movement of the thumb.

 Type IIIB, IV, V thumb hypoplasia would require ablation of the existing remnant and pollicization [creation of new thumb by transferring index finger.

-Timing of surgery is usually between 6 and 12 months of age.
+The timing of surgery is usually between 6 and 12 months of age.